Adapted by David Hare, Directed by Brian Richmond

 Perhaps I should go out to see plays more often?
 Or, perhaps not.
 Sometimes I like the plays as I remember reading them, the way they exist in my imagination.
 For the same reason, I don’t take photographs.
 That way, I can remember things exactly how I want–there’s nothing to refute my memory.

 I usually don’t write about the theatre program.
 There’re so many typos in this one that it isn’t funny.
 The cover page has the play running May 5 – June 9.
 Actual run dates are May 28 – June 9.
 The picture of Ibsen is labeled “Samuel Beckett.”
 Peer Gynt is spelled “Per Gynt.”
 Hedda Gabler is spelled “Heda Gabler.”
 “Emperor and Galilean” is spelled “Emporer and Galilean.”
 You’ve got to be kidding me.
 Blue Bridge can and should do better.

-Until next time, I’m Edwin Wong, and I’m doing Melpomene’s work.
+Until next time, I’m Edwin Wong, and I’m one of the happy few doing Melpomene’s work.